centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 ## Step 8: Secure your platform

-Don't forget to secure your Centreon platform following our [recommendations](../../administration/secure-platform.md)
+Do not forget to secure your Centreon platform following our [recommendations](../../administration/secure-platform.md)